ott-jax/ott/docs/index.rst

-- Take advantage whenever possible of JAX features, such as `just-in-time (JIT) compilation`_, `auto-vectorization (VMAP)`_ and both `automatic`_ but most importantly `implicit`_ differentiation.
+- Take advantage whenever possible of JAX features, such as `just-in-time (JIT) compilation`_, `auto-vectorization (VMAP)`_ and both `automatic`_ and `implicit`_ differentiation.
-- Split geometry from OT solvers in the discrete case: We argue that there should be one, and one implementation only, of every major OT algorithm (Sinkhorn, Gromov-Wasserstein, barycenters, etc...), regardless of the geometric setup that is considered.
-To give a concrete example, any speedups one may benefit from by using a specific cost (e.g. Sinkhorn being faster when run on a separable cost on histograms supported on a separable grid :cite:`solomon:15`) should not require a separate reimplementation of a Sinkhorn routine.
+- Split geometry from OT solvers in the discrete case: you will find one, and one implementation only, of every major OT algorithm (Sinkhorn, Gromov-Wasserstein, barycenters, etc...), that are all agnostic to speedups one may benefit from by using a specific cost (e.g. Sinkhorn being the geometric (i.e. the cost function) setup.
+To give a concrete example, if the inner operations in the :term:`Sinkhorn algorithm` can be run more efficiently (because e.g. the cost function is low-rank, or the cost is a separable function for points supported on on a separable grid :cite:`solomon:15`), this should not trigger a separate reimplementation of the :term:`Sinkhorn algorithm`.
 - As a consequence, and to minimize code copy/pasting, use as often as possible object hierarchies, and interleave outer solvers (such as quadratic, aka Gromov-Wasserstein solvers) with inner solvers (e.g., low-rank Sinkhorn).